 International perspectives on your subject

 You can undertake a year abroad where you study modules from your subject in a specially selected partner institution overseas as part of an open exchange.
 The University has partnerships with more than 300 universities worldwide, visit the University of Leeds study abroad website to find out more about possible destinations.
 Please note: European destinations are subject to change beyond 2019/20.
-Further information on the impact of Brexit can be found here.
+View further information on the impact of Brexit.

 Language and intercultural understanding